JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 8. Push the `Package.swift` file to the repository you settled on earlier.
 Make sure to create and push a git tag with the semantic version of the package.

-Now that both files are accessible, you can set up the dependency in Xcode:
+Now that both files are accessible, you can test the import in Xcode:

-* In an Xcode project, choose **File | Add Package Dependencies...** and provide the Git URL for the repo with the `Package.swift` file.
+1. Choose **File | Add Package Dependencies...**
+2. Provide the Git URL for the repository with the `Package.swift` file.
-* In an SPM project, create a dependency following the Apple documentation on [Package.Dependency](https://developer.apple.com/documentation/packagedescription/package/dependency).
+3. Depending on the type of your project, the dialog will vary:
+   * If you're making a Swift package, press the **Copy package** button.
+This will put a `.package` line in your clipboard.
+     Paste this line into the [Package.Dependency](https://developer.apple.com/documentation/packagedescription/package/dependency)
+     block of your own `Package.swift` file, and add the necessary product to the appropriate `Target.Dependency` block.
+   * For other Xcode projects, press the **Add package** button, then select products and corresponding targets for the package.

-## Exporting multiple modules as a single XCFramework
+## Exporting multiple modules as an XCFramework

-To make several KMP modules available as iOS binaries, create an umbrella module and combine other modules in it, then build an XCFramework of this umbrella module.
+To make code from several Kotlin Multiplatform modules available as an iOS binary, combine these modules in a single umbrella module.
+Then, build and export the XCFramework of this umbrella module.

 <!--TODO remove this note when https://youtrack.jetbrains.com/issue/KT-66565 is fixed-->